abegaz/arenaSA/SprintOne/README.md

 Note that both User Names & Passwords are case sensitive.
 Note Usernames are only allowed 1 Role at a time.

 It is recommended that you First.
-Create your intented Admin account.
+Create your intended Admin account.
 Sign out.
 Log in as the default Admin account mentioned aboved.
 Approve your created account as Operator.
 And then remove the Admin Default for security purposes.